Abrocitinib

 January 14, 2022

-Approved for adults with refractory, moderate-to-severe atopic dermatitis not adequately controlled with other systemic drug products including biologics, or when use of those therapies is inadvisable.
-Available as 50 mg, 100 mg, and 200 mg tablets.
-NDC: 0069-0335-30 (100 mg, 30-count bottle).
+Approved for adults with refractory, moderate-to-severe atopic dermatitis whose disease is not adequately controlled with other systemic drug products, including biologics, or when use of those therapies is inadvisable.
+Available as 50 mg, 100 mg, and 200 mg oral tablets.
+Co-approved on same date as upadacitinib for AD indication.

 January 2022